-Filming took place at Coral Harbour in the south, which doubled as a construction site in Madagascar.
+Some early location work took place here on Casino Royale.
+Filming locations include Coral Harbour in the south, which doubled as a construction site in Madagascar.
 A shanty town was constructed close to the shell of an unfinished hotel used in the parkour scenes.
 It is located within the perimeter of a Royal Bahamas Defence Force base and so generally off limits.

 The scenes for the Nambutu Embassy were shot at the site of the abandoned Buena Vista Hotel on Delancy Street in Nassau.
 Today the building is used by John Watling’s Distillery and is considerably more colourful than it was during filming.

 Another site used for filming was Albany House, now owned Ernie Els and Tiger Woods as part of Albany Golf and Beach Club.
 It was used as home of Dimitrios and where 007 emerges from the sea in those skimpy swimming trunks.